shin202/ChatGPT-Discord-Bot/README.md

 ```

 1. Get your OpenAI API key at [OpenAI](https://openai.com/api/).
+2. Get your Replicate API key at [Replicate](https://replicate.com/).
-2. Create your discord bot at [Discord Developer](https://discord.com/developers/applications) and get your bot token.
+3. Create your discord bot at [Discord Developer](https://discord.com/developers/applications) and get your bot token.
-3. Get your bot client id and your discord guild id.
+4. Get your bot client id and your discord guild id.
-4. Edit `.evn.example` to set your tokens then rename it to `.env`.
+5. Edit `.evn.example` to set your tokens then rename it to `.env`.
-5. 🔥 Run and enjoy its 🔥
+6. 🔥 Run and enjoy its 🔥
 ```sh
     npm start
 ```